Data center power consumption

 What is the challenge for data centers?

-The International Energy Agency estimates that 1% of all global electricity is used by data centers and that by 2025, data centers will consume 1/5 of the world’s power supply.
-The majority of the energy demand comes from powering the servers, but they in turn produce heat and need to be cooled.
+The majority of the energy demand in data centers comes from powering the servers, but they in turn produce heat and need to be cooled.
 This cooling again requires a lot of energy and generates a lot of excess heat – most of which is currently being let out into the surrounding environment.

 To reduce data centers’ carbon footprint, a smart combination of innovation and technology is needed to reach net zero emissions.
 Fortunately, there are already more energy efficient solutions available to make the most of the energy we put into our data centers.